ramonskie/codex/openstack.md

    **Create Key Pair** functionality.
 In Liberty and later, you MUST separately create an RSA keypair using `ssh-keygen` and import the public key using the **Import Key Pair** function.
-This is a known problem between BOSH and versions of Openstack starting with Mitaka onward.
+This is a known problem between BOSH and versions of OpenStack starting with Mitaka onward.

    Also, ensure that the private key (whether a downloaded \*.pem file or separately generated) has permissions of `0600`.